acidbubbles/vambooru/README.md

 This project is using .NET Core 2.0, Entity Framework (SQL Server) and Angular 4.

-Either use Visual Studio, or `dotnet build`
+Either use Visual Studio, or `dotnet build`.

+Run the DB Migration using `Update-Database` in the Package Manager Console.

-You'll also need to create the VamBooru.Data folder
+You'll also need to create the `VamBooru` data folder, and add any missing configuration entries in `appsettings.json`.

 ## Testing